 As a Texas personal injury lawyer, I find it somewhat ridiculous that - despite all the strict rules governing child seats laws for kids - there are next to no laws for children riding pillion on motorcycles.

-This is particularly concerning given that bike riders are by far the most vulnerable motorists on the road, coupled with the high frequency of fatal motorcycle accidents in the Dallas-Fort Worth metroplex.
+This is particularly concerning given that bike riders are by far the most vulnerable motorists on the road, and there's a high frequency of fatal motorcycle accidents in the Dallas-Fort Worth metroplex.

 It might come as a surprise to you that only five US states actually specify a minimum age for motorcycle passengers.